The posterior probability of a null hypothesis given a statistically significant result: Discussion

 \section{Discussion}

 In summary, we analyzed the posterior probability for the null given a significant effect.
-We provide a shiny app (https://danielschad.shinyapps.io/probnull/) that allows the user to compute the posterior distribution for different choices of prior, Type I and Type II error.
+We provide a shiny app (https://danielschad.shinyapps.io/probnull/) that allows the user to compute the posterior distribution for different choices of prior, type-I and type-II error rates.
 For psychology and preclinical biomedical research, the prior odds of H1 relative to H0 are estimated to be about 1:10 \citep{benjamin2018redefine}, reflecting a high prior probability of the null of 90\%.
+Indeed, in science, making obvious predictions may not be a valuable endeavour \citep{lykken1968statistical}, since obvious predictions may be derived from or be in line with many theoretical positions or may result from many different influential factors.
+Instead, testing provocative predictions, that is, predictions that no one would bet on (e.g., with a prior probability for the null hypothesis of 90\%), is what generates progress in scientific understanding, if the data forces scientists to change their thinking.

-For this common and standard situation in psychology and other areas, when power is low, the posterior probability of the null being true doesn't change in any meaningful way after seeing a significant result, even if we change Type I error to 0.005.
-What shifts our belief in a meaningful way is reducing Type I error to say 0.005 (as suggested by \citealp{benjamin2018redefine} and others), \textit{as well as} running a high powered study.
-Only this combination of high power and small Type I error rate yields informative results.
+For this common and standard situation in psychology and other areas, where the null hypothesis is unlikely a priori, when power is low, the posterior probability of the null being true doesn't change in any meaningful way after seeing a significant result, even if we change type-I error rate to 0.005.
+This result is in line with prior suggestions that p-values should not be used to make decisions on the null or alternative hypothesis \citep{amrhein2019inferential}.
+What shifts our belief in a meaningful way is reducing type-I error rate to say 0.005 (as suggested by \citealp{benjamin2018redefine} and others), \textit{as well as} running a high powered study, followed by a high-powered replication.
+Only this combination of high power and small type-I error rate yields informative results.